 - people over the age of 60, as the risk increases with age

-Others who may have a higher risk of shingles include people with:
+Others who may have a

 - rheumatoid arthritis